 Jo and Liz got married at the STUNNING Woolwich Town Hall in south London.
 From the outside it doesn’t look like much, but inside is one of the most beautiful town halls in London.
-I’ve wanted to shoot here for so long!
+As a London wedding photographer, I’ve wanted to shoot here for so long!
 The pastel pink atrium is a photographer’s dream.

 ‘Champagne Kisses’ played as both the girls walked down the aisle with their Dads.
 They nearly had me bawling just with that, I love Jessie Ware!
 There was a mixture of laughter and tears through the ceremony as Jo and Liz read their own vows.